 - Find and right-click on the user’s account, then choose Properties.

-- Navigate to the Account tab and ensure the Account is locked out option is unchecked.
+- Go to the Account tab and make sure the Account is locked out option is unchecked.

 Related guide: How to Remote Desktop Over The Internet in Windows 11

-There might be Group Policy settings that are restricting RDP access either for the user or the machine.
+There might be Group Policy settings that are stopping RDP access either for the user or the machine.

 - Open